Sample-optimal single-copy quantum state tomography with shallow-depth measurements

-In Fig.~\ref{fig3}, we classify several cases in order to compute each matrix element of $G$.
-The two vertical rectangles correspond to the $k$-qubit Pauli operators acting on each block, which we denote by $P[i]$ and $Q[i]$ in the main text.
-Each block is further divided into two sub-blocks.
-For each sub-block, in both the $\bullet$ and $\times$, we classify according to whether the identity operator $I$ is involved.
-For example, in the case of ($\bullet$), the sub-block can be either $(I,I)$ or $(P,P)$ with $P\neq I$, while in the case of ($\times$), it can be $(I,P)$, $(P,I)$, or $(P,Q)$ with $P\neq I$, $Q\neq I$, and $P\neq Q$.
-Note that Pauli operator corresponding to each block (e.g. $P[i]$, $Q[i]$ in the main text) must commute in order to be nonzero (e.g. $\tau(P[i],Q[i];k)=0 $ if they anti-commute).
-In $G(\times,\times)$, the last case must also be counted, where Pauli operators are anti-commute within the two sub-blocks but still commute at the block level.
-Contributions with the same value are represented in the same color, and using this classification we obtain
+In Fig.~\ref{fig4}, we enumerate the Pauli-pair configurations used to compute the matrix elements of \(G\).
+Each colored box represents a pair of \(k\)-qubit Pauli operators on one block, with the block divided into two sub-blocks.
+For each sub-block, we use \(\bullet\) when the two Pauli operators are identical on that sub-block, and \(\times\) otherwise.
+Within each case, we further distinguish whether the identity operator \(I\) appears.
+For instance, a \(\bullet\)-sub-block can be of the form \((I,I)\) or \((P,P)\) with \(P\neq I\), whereas a \(\times\)-sub-block can be of the form \((I,P)\), \((P,I)\), or \((P,Q)\) with \(P\neq I\), \(Q\neq I\), and \(P\neq Q\).
+Only Pauli pairs that commute on the full \(k\)-qubit block contribute, since \(\tau(P,Q;k)=0\) for anticommuting block-level pairs.
+In the \(G(\times,\times)\) entry, this also includes the special case where the two Pauli operators anticommute on each sub-block, e.g., \(PQ=-QP\) and \(RS=-SR\), but commute on the full block.
+Configurations with the same contribution are shown in the same color in Fig.~\ref{fig4}.
+Using this classification, we obtain